Best Practices for Amazon SageMaker Debugger

 Use Studio Debugger Insights Dashboard

 With Studio Debugger insights dashboard, you are in control of your training jobs.
 Use the Studio Debugger dashboards to keep your model performance on Amazon EC2 instances in control and optimized.
 For any SageMaker training jobs running on Amazon EC2 instance, Debugger monitors resource utilization and basic model output data (loss and accuracy values).
 Through the Studio Debugger dashboards, gain insights into your training jobs and improve your model training performance.
-To learn more, see Amazon SageMaker Debugger UI in Amazon SageMaker Studio Experiments.
+To learn more, see Amazon SageMaker Debugger UI in Amazon SageMaker Studio Classic Experiments.

 Download Debugger Reports and Gain More Insights

 You can view aggregated results and gain insights in Debugger reports.
 Debugger aggregates training and profiling results collected from the built-in rule analysis into a report per training job.
 You can find more detailed information about your training results through the Debugger reports.
-To learn more, see SageMaker Debugger Interactive Report.
+To learn more, see SageMaker Debugger interactive report.

 Capture Data from Your Training Job and Save Data to Amazon S3